 Even if your previous work experience is not in the event planning industry, there are still ways to build your business and earn the confidence of potential clients.
 One effective strategy is to gather testimonials from past employers.
 While testimonials from family and friends are certainly helpful, those from past employers can carry even more weight, as they are likely to be seen as more credible and objective.

 When asking for a testimonial from a past employer, it’s important to ask them to speak to your work ethic, character, and professionalism.
-While they may not be able to speak directly to your event planning skills, they can still provide valuable insight into your personality, work habits, and general approach to your job.
+Even if they can’t speak directly to your event planning skills, they can still provide valuable insight into your personality, work habits, and general approach to your job.
 By showcasing these qualities, you can give potential clients a sense of what they can expect when working with you, and help build trust and confidence in your abilities.

 These types of testimonials are particularly important for new event planners, who may not yet have a large portfolio or a track record of successful events.
 By providing evidence of your professionalism and dedication, you can help ease any concerns potential clients may have about working with someone who is new to the industry.